VT-CHCI/mixedlightweightdita/README.md

 Michael Priestley, Carlos Evia, and Jennifer Schlotfeldt

-- concepts hdita
+- Introductory topic and concepts in HDITA
-- tasks dita xml
+- Tasks in DITA XML (should be XDITA)
-- ref markdown
+- References in MarkDITA